phaedraa/wiki-scraper/README.md

   * SHOW returns all events associated with a given date

 ### UI
-The UI should allow users to:
+The UI consists of a couple views that consumes the services above:
-* [Events Summary Page] View all events for a given date >= 1/1/2000
+* Events Summary Page - Allows user to view all events for a given date >= 1/1/2000
-* [Dates Index Page] View an index page that lists all locally cached dates, which are linkable to the associated Event Summary Page
+* Dates Index Page - View an index page that lists all locally cached dates, which are linkable to the associated Event Summary Page

 ## Notes
 The application needs to be built with high-volume in mind: